-Gift-giving is always a challenge and sometimes people just need a little hint about exactly what you’re looking for.
-Modern Manners Guy has 3 quick and dirty tips for properly hinting at a particular gift.
+Gift-giving is always a challenge — and sometimes people just need a little hint about exactly what you’re looking for.
+Modern Manners Guy has three quick and dirty tips for properly hinting at a particular gift.

 I have the world's greatest wife.
 She's smart, fun to be around, and, oh yeah, incredibly out of my league.
 If we were athletes, she'd be LeBron James and I would be the 12th pick on a junior high basketball team.

-You’d think that since I’m Modern Manners Guy and often cover the topic of gift-giving in my podcasts and articles, I would be a rock star when it comes to showering my wife with appropriate gifts.
+You’d think that since I’m a manners and etiquette pro, and often cover the topic of gift-giving in my podcasts and articles, I would be a rock star when it comes to showering my wife with appropriate gifts.
 Sadly, that’s not the case.
-I always hit it out of the park with everyone else, but for whatever reason, I tend to bunt the ball right to the pitcher when it comes to my wife.
+For whatever reason, she always seems just a bit disappointed every holiday and birthday.

-Then, only then, could I finally score a gift homerun.
-And contrary to popular belief, most of us don't mind hints from our loved ones.
-After all, wouldn’t you rather get your spouse something they really want, rather than something they really want to return?
+Contrary to popular belief, most of us don't mind hints about gifts from our loved ones.
+After all, wouldn’t you rather get your friends or partner something they really want, rather than something they really want to return?

-So with that, check out my top 3 Quick and Dirty Tips for properly giving hints for a gift.
+So with that, check out my top three Quick and Dirty Tips for properly giving hints for a gift.

 If you want to let the person know exactly what you want, without really telling them, the subtle approach works best.
 I understand that this can feel awkward, especially if you’re in a new relationship and still walking on eggshells around the person (aka, you haven’t let them see you with your nighttime acne medicine on).
 When done subtly, though, it can make a world of difference.

 The best way to drop a subtle hint is to make it look like an accident.